-1.2 Field tests
+1.2.
+Field Tests

-Planetary surface exploration missions involve an engineering team that provides the platform (e.g. spacecraft, lander, rover, etc.) and tools to perform science experiments, and a science team that defines and conducts the scientific experiments.
+Planetary surface exploration missions involve an engineering team that provides the platform (e.g., spacecraft, lander, rover, etc.) and tools to perform science experiments, and a science team that defines and conducts the scientific experiments.
 In order to prepare for these missions, field experiments are conducted using teams, tools, and a test environment as much like the projected mission as possible.

-The objectives of such experiments can be grouped into five categories:
+The objectives of such experiments include the evaluation of engineering tools; the interaction between the science and the engineering team; the exercise of various operational scenarios and a validation of the integrated components by performing an end-to-end test of the system under realistic conditions.